 RW: Once I decided to go out and ask regular people what they thought about art.
 I took a tape recorder and people were willing to talk to me.
 After a while I noticed that the language they used was the language of spirituality.
-Ordinary people still had a kind of unconscious belief in art.
-So what you're saying has reminded me of that.
+I saw that everyday people still had a kind of belief in art.
+What you're saying reminds me of that.

-RW: But if I brought the word religion up, that was not okay.
-No, no, no. But if you said "soul" that was okay.
-Language can get us in trouble, but that word is in the realm where religion is, you know?
+But if I brought the word "religion" up, all bets were off: no, no, no. If I said "soul," that was still okay.
+Language can get us in trouble, but "soul" is in the realm where religion is, you know?
 The whole spectrum is there.

 RK: Yes.
 That's why for me, the metaphor of the table is so crucial.
 It brings all these various aspects together.
 So people might be screaming at each other, but they're not shooting.
 That's a huge step!
 And that always struck me.

-When I looked at all these various aspects in even the late seventies of what prisons were doing, and what that kind of mentality that built these things was doing, I saw that there was a need, not just a role, but a need for the creative imagination to be inserted here.
+When I looked at all these various aspects, even in the late seventies, of what prisons were doing - and what that kind of mentality that built these things was doing - I saw there was a need, not just a role, but a need for the creative imagination.
 So I just began to look at those things and for ten, eleven, twelve years, I did all kinds of stuff.
 Then I figured I'd done it all.
 Finished.
 Had nothing more to say here.
 But many people told me, you never talked with victims.

 RW: Before you got to that point had you established relationships with people on death row?